Francis William Drake

-Returning to the Downs, he continued in command until May 1782, retaining the Dromedary with Captain Denne and then Captain John Stone from August 1781.
-Towards the end of his tenure he briefly flew his flag aboard the Rippon 60, Captain Thomas Durrell, and the Panther 60, Captain Robert Simonton, but he was too ill for any further command and he retired ashore.
+Returning to the Downs, he continued in command until May 1782 bar a period over the winter of 1781-2 when Rear-Admiral Sir Richard Hughes replaced him, retaining the Dromedary with Captain Denne and then Captain John Stone from August 1781.
+Towards the end of his tenure he briefly flew his flag aboard the Rippon 60, Captain Thomas Durell, and the Panther 60, Captain Robert Simonton, but he was too ill for any further command and he retired ashore.

 Drake died towards the end of 1787 and was buried in his wife’s family vault at Hursley, Hampshire.